 Rhubarb is most tender and flavorful in spring and early summer but can be used throughout the season.
 Select firm, crisp stalks when they are 8 to 15 inches long.
 To harvest, twist off the leaf stalk at the soil line rather than taking a knife and cutting near the roots.
 Finally, cut off the leaf.

 Preheat oven to 350 degrees F. Grease and line a square 8-inch cake pan.

 Add chopped rhubarb to a medium bowl.

 In another medium bowl, whisk together flour, baking powder, and salt.
 Scoop 2 heaping teaspoons from this mixture and add it to bowl with chopped rhubarb.
 Toss to combine (this lightly coats the rhubarb so it doesn’t sink in the cake).
 Set aside.

-Add honey, discard, vanilla extract, lemon juice, and milk, and mix on medium speed until just combined.
+Add honey, sourdough discard, vanilla extract, lemon juice, and milk, and mix on medium speed until just combined.
 Then add in dry mixture on low speed, just until no bits of flour remain.

 Gently fold in rhubarb (it's okay if you can see a little flour on the rhubarb when its in the batter.)
 Place batter into greased and line 8-inch cake pan, and smooth top.
-Add your longer pieces of rhubarb to the top, in any pattern you'd like.
-Sprinkle top of cake with 2 heaping teaspoons cane sugar.
+Add the longer pieces of rhubarb to the top, in any pattern you'd like.
+Sprinkle top of cake with 2 heaping teaspoons sugar.
 Bake for 30 minutes at 350 degrees F, then turn oven down to 330 degrees F and bake for 12-15 minutes more, until toothpick comes out with a few moist (but not wet) crumbs.
 Remove from oven and let cool on cooling rack.